garrandall/popular-music-data/tracks/smile-jay-z-gloria-carter.md

 God in the flesh, the rest of these niggas is vain
 A stain on the white suit, inferior IQ
-Niggas'll rip your shit off TIDAL just to spite you Ahhhh, what did I do?
+Niggas'll rip your shit off TIDAL just to spite you Ah, what did I do?
 'Cept try to free you
 Niggas'll love you but hate you 'cause they can't be you Dump 'em all in the bayou, uh